open-telemetry/community/docs/initial-milestones.md

 * implement a version of OpenCensus which bridges to OpenTelemetry.

 ### TEST: Verify Interoperability
-* Integration tests which verify SIG is interoperable with the rest of OpenTelemetry.
+* Integration tests which verify the implementation is interoperable with the rest of OpenTelemetry.
 * CI integration to alert for incorrect context propagation.
 * CI integration to alert for variations in data output.